 Greetings from Williamsburg and the lovely historic College of William and Mary.
-For those new to housing in the Richmond Road Area, my name is Jenn Garcia, and I'm the Area Director for the Bryan Complex, Tribe Square, Monroe and Old Dominion Halls.
-Hopefully everyone I want to welcome our new students and send greetings to those returning to William and Mary.
-As Area Director, I am responsible for managing the day to day operations for the area as well as working with 21 very diverse and enthusiastic leaders who will be your future Resident Assistants and Head Residents.
+For those new to housing in the Richmond Road Area, my name is Jenn Garcia, and I'm the Area Director for the Bryan Complex, Tribe Square, Monroe, the Lodges, and Old Dominion.
+I want to welcome our new students and send greetings to those returning to William and Mary.
+As Area Director, I am responsible for managing the day to day operations for the area as well as working with 22 very diverse and enthusiastic leaders who will be your future Resident Assistants and Head Residents.

 Part of the living experience will include involvement in Hall Council.
 We encourage you to come out and run for office, be a part of the general body, and help shape the community here.
 Every year is different, but the experience is worthwhile!
 And while you are there, be sure to nominate those hardworking staff and hall council members for "of the month" recognition through the National Residence Hall Honorary.
 YOU could be a future OTMer!